Hagin, Kenneth E.

 Holy Spirit Association for the Unification of World Christianity.

 Cult.
-Formal name for the Moonies.
+One of the formal names for the Moonies.

 Homeopathy.